Bladder Cancer Statistics

 Bladder Cancer Risk Factors

 - Age: The risk of developing bladder cancer increases with age.
-Approximately nine out of 10 of those diagnosed are over the age of 55.
+Approximately 90 percent of those diagnosed are over the age of 55.

 - Family History: People with a family history of bladder cancer are at greater risk of developing the disease.
 Certain inherited gene syndromes can also increase risk of bladder cancer.